redsanket/spark/external/oozie/guide/workflows.rst

 Workflows
 =========

+..
+05/15/15: Edited.

+.. _workflows-overview:

 Overview
 --------

 Oozie Workflows are a collection of tasks known as *actions* that are organized in a control dependency DAG (Direct Acyclic Graph).
 The control dependency DAG determines the order of execution of the actions.
 You create the DAG through an XML file called the Workflow definition, which is based on the Workflow XML Schema.
 Oozie executes an instance of your Workflow definition in its Workflow Engine (also known as the DAG engine).

 Oozie Workflows can be parameterized (using variables like ``${inputDir}`` within the Workflow definition).
 When submitting a Workflow job values for the parameters must be provided.
-If properly parameterized (i.e., using different output directories) several identical workflow jobs can concurrently.
+If properly parameterized (i.e., using different output directories) several identical workflow jobs can run concurrently.

 We're going to look at the available actions and then examine use case examples of Workflows that execute a series of actions.

+.. _workflows-actions:

 Actions
 -------